ASFHyP3/hyp3_paper/paper/outline.md

         - Post Request logged in DynamoDB NoSQL database
         - AWS Lambda runs on a schedule and watches DynamoDB jobs table for new (PENDING) jobs
         - AWS Step Functions defines workflow for a particular job type
-            - Select appropriate plugin container and memory requirements for job type
+            - Delegate appropriate plugin container and memory requirements for job type
             - Watch for failures, log, and automatically retry
             - Upload completed jobs and updates DynamoDB table with job status (FAILED, SUCCEEDED)
         - AWS Batch runs appropriate plugin container for job type